ashwinaccapadi/ashwinaccapadi/README.md

 # Hi there 👋
- ### My name is Ashwin Accapadi and I am a sophomore at the University of Texas at Austin pursuing a Bachelor of Science in Computer Science and a Bachelor of Science in Mathematics.
+ ### My name is Ashwin Accapadi and I am a student at the University of Texas at Austin pursuing a Bachelor of Science in Computer Science and a Bachelor of Science in Mathematics.

 <div></div>